 July 6, 1054 was rapidly approaching, and the Christian world was about to experience a major event on the road to a schism that continues to our day — the divide between the Western and Eastern Christian churches.
 The central actors in the looming conflict were Michael Cerularius, the patriarch of Constantinople,1 and Leo IX, the bishop or pope in Rome.

 In the months leading up to July 6, 1054, Cerularius had strongly condemned the Western church for some of its religious practices and beliefs.2 As part of his attack, Cerularius excommunicated the bishops of Constantinople who followed certain rites of the Western church, and he closed down their churches.

 The split between the Eastern and Western halves of the church also had much to do with the political and geographical reality of the Roman Empire.
 The political disunion in the Roman Empire was replicated in the church.
 The last Roman emperor to rule over a united empire was Theodosius the Great, who died in A.D.
-395. The empire was then divided into eastern and western halves, with each having its own emperor.
-The Western Roman Empire was torn apart by barbarian invasions at the end of the fifth century, while the Eastern Roman Empire, or Byzantine Empire, continued, with its capital at Constantinople, the modern Istanbul, Turkey.
+395. The empire was divided into eastern and western halves, with each having its own emperor.
+The Western Roman Empire was torn apart by barbarian invasions in the fifth century, while the Eastern Roman Empire, or Byzantine Empire, continued, with its capital at Constantinople, the modern Istanbul, Turkey.